During my bike tour from Alaska to Argentina I wrote a blog post a day. This entry is from the day spent cycling from Junin to La Oroya in Peru.

 I woke up early to the sound of music and people dancing on the main plaza at 06.00.
-These girls had been practising the night before as well, so a festival must be imminent.
+These girls had been practicing the night before as well, so a festival must be imminent.

 I resurfaced at 08.00, and went to use the internet for a bit, in the hope that things would warm up some.
 Finally, at 09.45, the sun remembered what it was there for, and started to give out some heat, which is when I hit the road.Today’s cycling was easy, with the general theme of flat or downhill.
 The kms went by easily as I cycled through the barren landscape towards La Oroya.

 There must have been a bushfire here recently.
 With the way the wind was blowing, it was quite easy to imagine how quickly it spread.